 Medgar Evers, Malcolm X and Martin Luther King knew that they would probably die at the hands of assassins, but this did not deter them from walking the talk everyday.
 And, as the film points out, not one of them lived to be 40 years old.
 How many of you would risk your life for a cause?
 African-American leaders of every generation have not survived their generation.

 And for those of you with the “I can’t get a hold of this film” excuse.
 I got a copy from a public library that serves a town of 800 residents.
 Interlibrary loan is alive and well nationally!
-I understand it is also available for free on Amazon Prime…
+It is also available through PBS on Independent Lens.